bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

-In summary, hopefully through this project, you saw that you can use callback functions, timers, and recursions to make something like this content rotator work without a tremendous amount of code, especially in combination with **jQuery** and the built-in effects library, like the fade in and fade out.
-Although it would be interesting to make the same script work without **jQuery**, that would be a good challenge for you.
+In summary, hopefully through this project, you saw that you can use callback functions, timers, and recursions to make something like this content rotator work without a tremendous amount of code, especially in combination with <b>jQuery</b> and the built-in effects library, like the fade in and fade out.
+Although it would be interesting to make the same script work without <b>jQuery</b>, that would be a good challenge for you.

 See if you can do that or what else could you make work with this script?
 The script is fading content in and out and we&apos;re right now